slowernews/hamster-system/README.md

     	Inside subprojects you can have folders:
         Example: -plans

-        On nested folders you can add previous folder(s) name to reduce memorization:
+        On nested folders you might add previous folder(s) name to reduce memorization:
         Example: -drawings-sections
         Example: -drawings-details-wall